mikhailsirenko/spatiotemporal-commuting-patterns/README.md

 spacetimegeo
 ==============================

-Exploratory analysis of citizens mobility with a Gaussian mixture model
+Exploratory analysis of citizens mobility with a Gaussian mixture model.
+This respository is a part of research conducted by Verma et al. (2020).

 Introduction
 ------------